10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 575,000

-Operating lease liabilities – net of current portion
+Operating lease liabilities - net of short-term portion

 Deferred contract income